+Stretch's four main joints represent a minimalist design to achieve Cartesian end-of-arm motion and mobility.
+Many alternatives have practical limitations.
+For example, the telescoping arm could have a fixed length and its actuator could be moved to the mobile base to achieve omnidirectional motion using three omniwheels \cite{lynch2017modern}.
+However, a long arm would increase the robot's width, creating a hazard and limiting movement, while a short arm would lose the benefits of a human-length arm.
+Adding one or more actuators for omnidirectional base motion would increase the actuator count and could complicate traversal of thresholds and other deviations from flat ground, such as throw rugs, rug fringe, cables, and tile.

-The horizontal telescoping arm is orthogonal to the forward motion of the mobile base.
-If we restrict the mobile base to forward and backward motion and assume no wheel slip, the end of the arm has Cartesian motion matched to the Cartesian structure of indoor human environments.
-Moving the mobile base forward and backward ($\pm q_m$) moves the end of the arm left and right ($\pm y_{e}$).
-The lift ($\pm q_l$) moves it up and down ($\pm z_{e}$), and the telescoping arm ($\pm q_a$) moves it out and in ($\pm x_{e}$).
-So, across the full workspace, $[x_{e},y_{e},z_{e}] = [q_a,q_m,q_l]$, the Jacobian is the identity matrix, $I$, and the manipulability ellipsoid is an axis-aligned sphere \cite{craigintroduction}.
+To achieve Cartesian motion, the base drives forward and backward ($\pm q_m$) moving the end of the arm left and right ($\pm y_{e}$).
+The lift ($\pm q_l$) moves the end of the arm up and down ($\pm z_{e}$), and the telescoping arm ($\pm q_a$) moves it out and in ($\pm x_{e}$).
+Across the full workspace, $[x_{e},y_{e},z_{e}] = [q_a,q_m,q_l]$, the Jacobian is the identity matrix, $I$, and the manipulability ellipsoid is an axis-aligned sphere \cite{craigintroduction}.